Best alternatives to Amazon

 Another good site for second-hand tech is eBay.

-If you're hoping to buy a brand-new piece of tech, try our mobile phone deal comparison tool.
+If you want to buy a new phone, try our mobile phone deal comparison tool.

 And have a look in your local supermarket, too.
+You can often find great deals on electronics.
 As an example, we've previously seen cheap electric blankets at Asda.

 Looking for ethical alternatives to Amazon for health and beauty products?
-Try Peace with the World and Wearth.
+Try Peace with the World and Veo.

 Both of those UK-owned online stores have a huge selection of eco-friendly products, such as skincare, makeup, toiletries and more.